 At Zalando, employee participation is the acclaimed foundation of our work culture and a key lever of our success.
-Our workforce of currently around 14,000 employees is our most valuable asset, and our company is what everyone of us makes of it.
+Our workforce of currently more than 14,000 employees is our most valuable asset, and our company is what everyone of us makes of it.
 To provide an environment where everyone is heard and able to participate in shaping Zalando’s future is our top priority.
 That’s why we encourage and enable our employees to voice their opinions, ask questions and get involved.
 Today, Zalando has numerous employee representation bodies and well-established participative formats, some of which are mandatory and regulated by law and some that have been initiated and put into place voluntarily by the employees.
 All initiatives across our company, statutory or not, work closely together and nurture an active exchange between the company and its employees.

 Our Founding Mindset: A Declaration of Participation